 Original Research Article

-Evaluation of the Potency of Azadirachta indica (Neem) Leaf and Fruit Powders as Natural Alternatives to Synthetic Insecticides in Controlling Callosobruchus maculatus
+Evaluation of the Potency of Azadirachta indica (Neem) Leaf and Fruit Powders as Natural Alternatives to Synthetic Insecticides in Controlling Callosobruchus maculatus (Fabricius)

 Abstract

 Aim: The cowpea weevil (Callosobruchus maculatus) poses a serious threat as one of the significant post-harvest pests of stored cowpeas causing quantitative and qualitative losses in sub-Saharan African countries.
 Control of these insects has been through the use of synthetic insecticides, which are costly, harmful to human health, and unsustainable due to the development of insecticide resistance.
 While there is increasing attention on using plant-based alternatives, few empirical studies have investigated the efficacy of Azadirachta indica (neem) fruit and leaf powder against this pest especially in the Upper East Region of Ghana.
 Consequently, this study was aimed to evaluate the insecticidal efficacy of neem fruit and leaf powder against C. maculatus.